 Plan Ahead

 Pre-planning is one of the best things you can do to save your loved one from added anxiety during an already difficult time.
 It saves your family and friends stress, a lot of planning, and possibly money for the logistics involved.
 Planning will give you the peace of mind knowing that you have relieved your family from the burden.
-One of the things to do is to get someone to act as your executor who will be responsible for your financial details and burial arrangements.
+Get someone to act as your executor who will be responsible for your financial details and burial arrangements.
 Secondly, make a contact list of friends and family you wish to be contacted to prepare for your funeral.
-Also, appoint someone to manage any online accounts such as social media and emails.
-Finally, talk to a funeral director who will be responsible for planning your burial.
+Also, appoint someone to manage online accounts such as social media and emails.
+If you’re considering a custom headstone, find experts online to design one the way you want it.
+Many companies offer this, one example is Tegeler Monument, they can create a beautiful monument, and professionally install it.
+Talk to a funeral director who will be responsible for planning the burial.
 Make them aware of any necessary religious observations and special recognitions for the accomplishment of your life.

 Transportation of the Body